|The public register of data processing activities of the European Fisheries Control Agency is available here.|

-In addition, below you will find general information relating to the processing of personal data of individuals carried out by the EFCA to fulfil its tasks.
+Below you will find the essentials about the processing of personal data of individuals carried out by the Agency to fulfil its tasks.

-The processing of personal data of individuals by the Agency is regulated by Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of personal data by the EU institutions and bodies.
+The processing of personal data of individuals by EFCA is regulated by Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of personal data by the EU institutions and bodies.

-- Information on specific data processing operations carried out at EFCA
+- Information on data processing operations carried out at EFCA

 - What are personal data?

 - What is processing?

 - Who is responsible for the processing of personal data at the Agency?